kncrabtree/moments/README.md

 optional arguments:
   -h, --help            show this help message and exit -i ISOTOPES, --isotopes ISOTOPES
                         Use nonstandard isotopes.
-Specify as list of index-massnumber (example: -i 0-18,1-2,2-2,3-13 for ^18O,D,D,^13C, if those are the first 4 atoms in the file).
+Specify as list of index- massnumber (example: -i 0-18,1-2,2-2,3-13 for
+                        ^18O,D,D,^13C, if those are the first 4 atoms in the file).
 Alternatively, add the mass number to the end of the respective line in the input file.
                         Isotopes specified on the command line will supersede those specified in the input file.
 An atom may only appear once (if the same atom is indicated multiple times, only the last entry will be used).
+  -t THRESHOLDSUBS, --threshold-subs THRESHOLDSUBS
+                        Perform calculation for parent and every
+                        isotopologue whose natural abundance is above the indicated threshold.
+The threshold may be entered in either floating point or scientific notation.
+                        Note that the fractional abundance calculation is for the whole molecule, not the individual nucleus.
+                        For instance, for a hydrocarbon, a threshold of 0.01 will include all single-13C substitutions,
+                        while for a Cl-containing molecule it would not include any 13-C substitutions owing to the abundances of the two primary Cl isotopes.
+This mode implies --no-csv and --no-plots; to override this behavior, provide the --batch-folder option,
+                        and the results from each calculation will be stored there.
+A single csv output file will be generated (see --batch-outfile).
   -a AUTOSUBS, --auto-single-subs AUTOSUBS
-                        Perform calculation for parent and all singly-subsituted isotopologues involving the listed elements (case sensitive).
+                        Perform calculation for parent and all singly- subsituted isotopologues involving the listed
+                        elements (case sensitive).
 The substitution will be the second-most naturally abundant isotopologue.
-This mode implies --no-csv and --no-plots; to override this behavior, provide the --batch-folder option, and the results from each calculation will be stored there.
+                        This mode implies --no-csv and --no-plots; to override this behavior, provide the --batch-folder
+                        option, and the results from each calculation will be stored there.
 A single csv output file will be generated (see --batch-outfile).
-For example, to generate all D and ^13C singly-substituted isotopologues, use -a H,C.
+For example, to
+                        generate all D and ^13C singly-substituted
+                        isotopologues, use -a H,C.
   -m MANUALSUBS, --manual-single-subs MANUALSUBS
                         Perform calculation for parent and the specified single isotope substitutions.
 The format is the same as for --isotopes, with the exception that the same atom may apper multiple times.
-This mode implies --no-csv and --no-plots; to override this behavior, provide the --batch-folder option, and the results from each calculation will be stored there.
+This mode implies --no-csv and --no-plots; to override this behavior, provide the --batch-folder option, and
+                        the results from each calculation will be stored there.
 A single csv output file will be generated (see --batch-outfile).
 For example, assume atom 10 is S; to compute the parent (32S) as well as 33S and 34S, use -m 10-33,10-34.
   -e EXPLICITSUBS, --explicit-subs EXPLICITSUBS
                         Perform calculation for parent and the specified substitutions.
 The format is similar to --isotopes, with each set of substitutions separated by semicolons.
 The list must be contained in quotes.
-This mode implies --no-csv and --no- plots; to override this behavior, provide the --batch-folder option, and the results from each calculation will be stored there.
+                        This mode implies --no-csv and --no-plots; to override this behavior, provide the --batch-folder
+                        option, and the results from each calculation will be stored there.
 A single csv output file will be generated (see --batch-outfile).
+For example,
-For example, assume atoms 1 and 3 are C and atom 2 is O. Passing -e "1-13;3-13;1-13,3-13;2-18;1-13,2-18" would perform the following sets of calculations: 12-16-12, 13-16-12, 13-16-13, 12-16-13, 12-18-12, and 13-18-12.
+                        assume atoms 1 and 3 are C and atom 2 is O. Passing -e "1-13;3-13;1-13,3-13;2-18;1-13,2-18" would
+                        perform the following sets of calculations:
+                        12-16-12, 13-16-12, 13-16-13, 12-16-13, 12-18-12,
+                        and 13-18-12.
   -c COMBOSUBS, --combo-subs COMBOSUBS
-                        Perform calculation for parent and every combination of the indicated substitutions.
-The format is the same as for --isotopes, with the exception that the same atom may apper multiple times.
-This mode implies --no-csv and --no-plots; to override this behavior, provide the --batch-folder option, and the results from each calculation will be stored there.
-A single csv output file will be generated (see --batch-outfile).
-For example, assume atom 0 is C, atom 1 is D, and atom 2 is S. Passing -c 0-13,1-2,2-33,2-34 will perform the calculations 12-1-32, 13-1-32, 12-2-32, 12-1-33, 12-1-34, 13-2-32, 13-1-33, 13-1-34, 13-2-33, and 13-2-34.
+                        Perform calculation for parent and every
+                        combination of the indicated substitutions.
+The
+                        format is the same as for --isotopes, with the exception that the same atom may apper multiple times.
+This mode implies --no-csv and --no-plots;
+                        to override this behavior, provide the --batch- folder option, and the results from each calculation will be stored there.
+A single csv output file will be generated (see --batch- outfile).
+For example, assume atom 0 is C, atom 1 is D, and atom 2 is S. Passing -c 0-13,1-2,2-33,2-34 will perform the calculations
+                        12-1-32, 13-1-32, 12-2-32, 12-1-33, 12-1-34,
+                        13-2-32, 13-1-33, 13-1-34, 13-2-33, and 13-2-34.

 Input/output options:
   -b, --bohr            Atomic coordinates in the input file are in Bohr